microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 <div>
 <!--
-Unfortunately, to appease both github flavored markdown, as well as the markdown-pdf task, Items within the div sections must be written in markup and not markdown.
-The div sections are required to keep sections from page breaking.
+To keep sections from page-breaking & to appease both github flavored markdown & the markdown-pdf task, div sections must be written in markup.
 -->
 <h2> Resting & Recuperating </h2>